Disability Resources For Students

 Grinnell College is dedicated to educating students whose achievements show a high level of intellectual capacity, initiative, and maturity.
 Every year, this highly qualified group of students includes people with disabilities.

-The coordinator for disability resources, Autumn Wilke, is a member of the academic advising staff.
+The coordinator for student disability resources, John Hirschman, serves as the primary contact for students with disabilities.
 The coordinator advises students about the College's disability-related policies, procedures, and resources.

-The coordinator also oversees compliance with College policies and laws and, along with Ann Isgrig and Angie Story, assists in the day-to-day provision of support and accommodations for individual students’ academic needs.
+The coordinator, along with Stacy Turley and Angie Story, assists in the day-to-day provision of support and accommodations for individual students’ academic needs.

 Your Rights and Responsibilities